denten-books/plain-text/3-format.md

 restoring its primal clarity [@shklovksy_poetika_1919, 13].

 The word *bezobrazno*, in the meaning of hideous or deformed, literally translates as "without an image."
-The formalists insist on the primacy of the word image over its sense.
+The formalists of the "shape" kind insist on the primacy of word image over its sense.
 Formal techniques, like chanting or nonsensical repetition, restore the external sound image, privileging the words phonetic signature over its meaning.

 Three of the sixteen essays in the volume I have discussed above strike in another direction.
 Shklovsky's "Art as Technique," "Linkages between Plot and